Freda launches AI-powered subscription to make sure you get pads and tampons on time — period

 Parvizi-Wayne, who is married to a gynecologist, works with a group of consultant gynecologists to help with the science, and also works with engineers to help on the tech side.

-Freda charges customers £6.99 ($9.70) per month for shipping to the United Kingdom and Europe, and £9.99 ($13.99) per month for the U.S. Women can either order a pre-made box or customize it themselves to include tampons, day pads, night pads, and panty liners.
+Freda charges customers £6.99 ($9.70) per month for shipping to the United Kingdom and Europe, and £9.99 ($13.99) per month for the U.S. Women can either order a standard box or customize it themselves to include tampons, day pads, night pads, and panty liners.
 If a woman is on the contraceptive pill and knows when her period starts each month, she can override the AI tracker and place orders manually.

-Like many other startups in the period care sector, such as L., Lola, and Cora, Freda provides tampons made of 100 percent certified organic cotton that it claims are biodegradable, hypoallergenic, and free from chemicals and synthetic fibres.
+Like many other startups in the period care sector, such as L., Lola, and Cora, Freda provides tampons made of 100 percent certified organic cotton that the company claims are biodegradable, hypoallergenic, and free from chemicals and synthetic fibres.
 The pads are made of sustainable wood pulp, as it is “much more absorbent than cotton,” Parvizi-Wayne said.

-It is widely known that big corporate brands don’t typically disclose what is in their pads and tampons, leading many to argue that there are toxic chemicals and dyes in them.
-Therefore brands like Freda are a very welcome alternative for women.
+It is widely known that big corporate brands don’t typically disclose what is in their pads and tampons, leading many to argue that many contain toxic chemicals and dyes.
+This concern makes brands like Freda a very welcome alternative for women.

 Parvizi-Wayne is also trying to dispel the taboo around periods by normalizing period products in society.
 “I don’t want women to shove tampons up their sleeves anymore,” she said.
 “After all, we’re not expected to carry around our own toilet paper.”
 Freda is therefore trying to get offices, hotels, gyms, and schools to stock period care products freely and conveniently.
-Think about it: why do most hotels offer sewing kits in the bathroom but not tampons?
+Think about it: Why do most hotels offer sewing kits in the bathroom but not tampons?

 Freda also has retail plans to make its period care products available in physical shops.
 So the startup, which was named after Freyja — a goddess associated with love, sex, beauty, and fertility in Norse mythology — has a purpose and a mission.
 But will it succeed?
 With under a thousand customers in beta and no major funding to date, it’s too early to tell.
 But the concept is great — period.